vineelko/patina/docs/src/rfc/text/0015-patina-release-process.md

     - Clarify feature branch PR details
     - Replace the `stabilization` branch concept with a `major` branch and add details
     - Indicate all previously unresolved questions have been resolved.
+- 2025-09-16:
+  - Initial draft of RFC amendment to include criteria for merging feature branches into `main`.

 ## Motivation